deeplearning4j/deeplearning4j-docs/eclipse-quickstart.md

 ## <a name="newProject">Creating a new Eclipse Project</a>
 Now that you have the source code for DL4J, DL4j examples and the robottag project, you're ready to create a new project.
-I'm going to assume you have used Eclipse before, but just in case you haven't here are the step-by-step instructions.
+If you haven't used Eclipse before, here are the step-by-step instructions.
 Feel free to skip ahead.

 1. Start Eclipse